diegoluna518/diegoluna518/README.md

 - 👋 Hi, I’m @diegoluna518
 - 👀 I’m interested in all things data and making the world more effiecient through the use of data.
-- 🌱 I’m currently learning R programming and Python
+- 🌱 I’m currently learning R  and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some creating data sets and exploring the world of business and how to better implement data analytics and data science to small to medium size business.
 - 📫 How to reach me diegoluna518@gmail.com or diluna@syr.edu

 <!---